grei-ufc/pade/docs/user/behaviours/behaviours.md

 > Note: You can add any `BaseBehaviour` subclass to a `SequentialBehaviour` object, however, it is recommended to use only finite behaviours.
-In theory, you will create a `SequentialBehaviour` object to be finalized in some time, but it will never happen if one of its sub-behaviours is a cyclic behaviour. =P
+In theory, you will create a `SequentialBehaviour` object to be finalized in some time, but this will never happen if one of its sub-behaviours is a cyclic behaviour. =P

 ## Classes and methods
 Here you will find a summary about the classes and their methods.
 Use it to aid your development.